Jennifer Maritza McCauley

 Jennifer Maritza McCauley is an American writer.

 Born and raised in Pittsburgh, Pennsylvania, Jennifer Maritza McCauley is the daughter of a Black American father and a Puerto Rican mother.
 She graduated from the University of Pittsburgh with a BA in English Writing, with an MFA in fiction from Florida International University, and she received a PhD in creative writing and literature from University of Missouri.

-McCauley's short story collection When Trying to Return Home was longlisted for the 2024 Aspen Words Literary Prize.
+McCauley received a National Endowment for the Arts fellowship in 2018 and her short story collection When Trying to Return Home was longlisted for the 2024 Aspen Words Literary Prize.